braveulysses/hello-serverless/README.md

 ## hello-serverless

 A 'hello world' project for the [Serverless framework](https://serverless.com/).

-This exists so that I'll have a simple point of reference for configuring the [serverless-webpack plugin](https://github.com/elastic-coders/serverless-webpack) and performing simple read/write operations with [DynamoDB](https://aws.amazon.com/dynamodb/).
+This exists because I need a simple point of reference for:

-Deploy:
+* Writing Amazon Lambda functions in ES6 (using the [serverless-webpack plugin](https://github.com/elastic-coders/serverless-webpack)).
+* Performing simple read/write operations with [DynamoDB](https://aws.amazon.com/dynamodb/).
+* Unit testing request handler code.

+This project also uses [ESLint](http://eslint.org/) and [Flow](https://flowtype.org/).
+There's probably more to be done with them.

+### Commands

+#### Deploy

+Deploy with `yarn run deploy`:

 ```
 $ serverless config credentials --provider aws --key YOUR_ACCESS_KEY --secret YOUR_SECRET --profile serverless-hello